+UNITED: Gathering at Stadium Malawati to show solidarity with Palestinians

+KUALA LUMPUR michaelmurty@nst.com.my

-UNITED: Gathering at Stadium Malawati to show solidarity with Palestinians michaelmurty@nst.com.my to Jerusalem (MyGMJ), a world-wide movement aiming to free Jerusalem and Palestine without war, at Stadium Malawati in Shah Alam on March 30.
-The gathering will be held in conjunction with other global marches worldwide and will see participants from Palestine and Is-rael's neighbouring countries march as close as they can to
+BOUT 10,000 people are expected to attend Malaysia's edition of the Global March to Jerusalem (MyGMJ), a worldwide movement aiming to free Jerusalem and Palestine without war, at Stadium Malawati in Shah Alam on March 30.

+Alam on March 30: The gathering will be held in conjunction with other global marches worldwide and will see participants from Palestine and Istael's neighbouring countries march as close as they can to Jerusalem in a bid to free the city and its people as well as liberate Palestine.